Methodology

 Tax-year versioning

-What the calculators don’t do
+What the tools don’t do

 - Double-tax-treaty relief for foreign income.

-- Farming or mining special rules.
+- Farming, mining, or trust special rules.

 - VAT apportionment or complex input-tax claims.